Air Force visits No. 25 New Mexico following Mashburn's 33-point performance

 Air Force Falcons (12-9, 3-5 MWC) at New Mexico Lobos (18-3, 5-3 MWC)

+The Lobos are 13-1 on their home court.
+New Mexico leads the MWC averaging 37.2 points in the paint.
+Morris Udeze leads the Lobos scoring 11.6.

-The Falcons are 3-5 in conference play.
-Air Force scores 68.1 points while outscoring opponents by 2.9 points per game.
+The Falcons are 3-5 in MWC play.
+Air Force is 3-0 in games decided by less than 4 points.

-The Lobos and Falcons match up Friday for the first time in conference play this season.
+The Lobos and Falcons square off Friday for the first time in MWC play this season.

-TOP PERFORMERS: Jaelen House is averaging 17.3 points, 4.8 assists and 2.7 steals for the Lobos.
-Mashburn is averaging 19.1 points over the last 10 games for New Mexico.
+TOP PERFORMERS: Mashburn is averaging 19.3 points for the Lobos.
+Jaelen House is averaging 17.1 points, 4.7 assists and 2.6 steals over the last 10 games for New Mexico.

-Ethan Taylor is averaging 8.4 points and 3.5 assists for the Falcons.
-Jake Heidbreder is averaging 14.5 points and 3.4 rebounds while shooting 48.0% over the last 10 games for Air Force.
+Jake Heidbreder is averaging 14.4 points for the Falcons.
+Rytis Petraitis is averaging 9.9 points and 5.9 rebounds over the last 10 games for Air Force.

 LAST 10 GAMES: Lobos: 7-3, averaging 81.2 points, 36.9 rebounds, 13.2 assists, 6.7 steals and 4.1 blocks per game while shooting 48.5% from the field.
 Their opponents have averaged 73.7 points per game.